University of Hong Kong: Graduate Employability Ranking

 HKU graduates ranked 47th worldwide in the Times Higher Educations Global University Employability Ranking 2022, and 10th worldwide in the QS Graduate Employability Rankings 2022.
+HKU ranked 11th globally and 1st in Asia in QS World University Rankings 2026.

 Student life

 Student welfare is served by several units, including the Centre of Development and Resources for Students (CEDARS), which provides guidance for most areas of student life including career counselling, students activities, financial support and more, and the University Health Service, which provides health care, referrals, and preventive services.

 Demographics

-The student population of the university was 39,166 in the 2023-2024 academic year, comprising 18,491 undergraduates, 16,541 taught postgraduates and 4,134 research postgraduates.
+The student population of the university was 39,166 in the 2023–2024 academic year, comprising 18,491 undergraduates, 16,541 taught postgraduates and 4,134 research postgraduates.
 The university has become a popular choice for mainland and international students, with 19,145 non-local students (excluding exchange students) on campus in 2023, comprising 47.2% of the total students.